Business Operating Model

 - Debate and vote on any motions relating to the administration of the RNRU.

 4.4.
-Motions proposing changes to the RNRU bye laws shall be forwarded to the Secretary of the RNRU by no later than 6 weeks before the date of the AGM.
+Motions proposing changes to the RNRU bye laws shall be forwarded to the Company Secretary of the RNRU by no later than 6 weeks before the date of the AGM.
 Such proposals must have the support of two clubs and will be passed at the AGM provided that there is a two-thirds majority in favour.

 4.5.
-Special General Meetings (SGM) may be called at any time to discuss the business of the RNRU provided a written request is made to the Secretary RNRU containing the signatures of at least 15 clubs, or as specified above following an AGM.
-The Secretary is to convene an SGM not earlier than 8 weeks and not later than 12 weeks from the date of receipt of a written request or vote at an AGM.
+Special General Meetings (SGM) may be called at any time to discuss the business of the RNRU provided a written request is made to the Company Secretary of the RNRU containing the signatures of at least 15 clubs, or as specified above following an AGM.
+The Company Secretary is to convene an SGM not earlier than 8 weeks and not later than 12 weeks from the date of receipt of a written request or vote at an AGM.

 4.6.
 The Executive Committee may at their discretion, as a mark of esteem for service rendered to Naval Rugby Football elect Life Members of the RNRU.
 A list of current Life Members is available at the hyperlink.
 Life Members will not normally be elected until they are about to retire from active service in the Royal Navy or Royal Marines and will be afforded the following privileges: